 3. Eat Out Less, Cook More

 The pandemic showed you how much you can save by eating at home.
-Cooking your own food is cheaper than eating out.
-More importantly, it’s healthier to cook at home.
-And healthy food increases your energy, mood and cognitive function.
+Cooking your own food is cheaper and healthier than eating out.

 You can figure out how much you spend on food by conducting an expense audit.
-You sift through two months’ worth of debit/credit card statements and categorize expenses.
+To do this you have to sift through two months’ worth of debit/credit card statements and categorize expenses.
 You can use this expense audit tool to make things easier for you.
 It breaks out restaurant eating, vs groceries.

 Frequently grabbing fast food or eating out at restaurants forms habits through sheer repetition.
 Your habit will be to pay for convenient meals.